-Cash dethroned: reallocation opportunities for insurers under Solvency II
+April 2021 Cash dethroned: reallocation opportunities for insurers under Solvency II

-- While 'cash is king' remains at the forefront of many defensive allocation decisions, ultra-low cash rates, rising bond yields and inflation are all a material drag on portfolio returns. - We believe it is possible for insurers to reallocate a strategic part of their cash holdings to potentially higher-yielding, liquid, defensive assets without incurring excessive risks or capital costs. - However, this strategic reallocation should complement, not fully replace, cash deposits or money market funds. - By performing a detailed analysis of liquidity, safety and yield requirements, insurers can better understand their optimal allocation between cash holdings that require daily or immediate access and other liquid, defensive instruments, which may offer higher returns. - In our view, actively managed short-dated credit and floating rate senior AAA European asset-backed securities (ABS) are among the most attractive out-of-cash options. - Nevertheless, moving out of cash involves trade-offs, including credit risk and market volatility.
-Investors must assess whether the potential losses from these risks outweigh the certainty of losses from holding cash at deeply negative real rates.
+- While 'cash is king' remains at the forefront of many defensive allocation decisions, ultra-low and negative cash rates and bond yields are a material drag on portfolio returns. - We believe insurers could reallocate a strategic part of their cash holdings to potentially higher-yielding, liquid, defensive assets without incurring excessive risks or capital costs. - However, this strategic reallocation should complement, not fully replace, cash deposits or money market funds. - By performing a detailed analysis of liquidity, safety and yield requirements, insurers can better understand their optimal allocation between cash holdings that require daily or immediate access and other liquid, defensive instruments, which may offer higher returns. - In our view, actively managed core government bonds, short-dated credit and European AAA asset-backed securities (ABS) are among the most attractive out-of-cash options. - Nevertheless, moving out of cash involves trade-offs, including credit risk and market volatility.
+Investors must assess whether the potential losses from these risks outweigh the certainty of losses from holding cash at negative rates.